 The Calico Rocket newspaper began in 1903.
 New publisher, Neill Brooks, changed the name of the paper to The Calico Rock Progressand bought our building in 1906 where he relocated the newspaper and installed a printing press.
 It became a huge success.

 It remained a printing press and newspaper office until 1965 when Jim and Billie Clinkingbeard bought it and installed Family Shoe Store.
 Jim worked as a cobbler running the shoe store for over 65 years.
-Today, the building is owned by the Calico Rock Museum Foundation and the printing press is operating again...this time as a successful café and ice cream parlor.
+Today, the building is owned by the Calico Rock Community Foundation and the printing press is operating again...this time as a successful café and ice cream parlor.

 Since we are part of the museum, our décor is full of historic treasures that pay homage to our building's history as a printing press and shoe store.
-All proceeds from the café benefit the Calico Rock Museum Foundation and our efforts to revitalize our community.
+All proceeds from the café benefit the Calico Rock Community Foundation and our efforts to revitalize our community.

 Printing Press Café & Ice Cream Parlor